ManavjotSingh97/Way2DSSAT/README.md

 # README
-This is a package to handle DSSAT input and output files
+This is a package to create DSSAT input files

 ## ```Way2DSSAT.SOL()``` : Creates DSSAT Soil File (SG.SOL)
  Use `Way2DSSAT.SOL("path/to/you/gssurgo.csv")` to create a soil file first.
 The funciton will save a SG.SOL file.
 It also returns a dictionary of soil depth:SDUL which will be used as intial conditions in the Xfile. a string of MUKEYS of all the soil profiles created.